working to bless our community for over 150 Years

 We are blessed with stunning stained glass windows throughout our building.
 A stained glass window depicting Jesus along with a group of children, still around from when our sanctuary was constructed in 1905, looks down over the pews of the church.
 Its brethren window on our western wall, depicting Jesus praying, was dedicated in memory of the Warner family who came to Longmont with their three sons in 1880.

 Longmont looking idyllic in a winter blizzard.
-This photograph shows a snow covered Kimbark Street highlighting CENTRALongmont Presbyterian Church and Carnegie Hall sometime between 1906 and 1913.
+This photograph shows a snow covered Kimbark Street highlighting Central Longmont Presbyterian Church and Carnegie Hall sometime between 1906 and 1913.